LHJohnston/Final-Project-Contract/README.md

 I, Justin Grubbs, will be responsible for integration testing.
 I will work to ensure that the interaction between components is as seamless as possible.
 I will also work with the unit tester to create effective tests for these components.

 ### Beta Test Organizer
+I, Amelia Jones, will be responsible for organizing the beta testing phase of our app.
+I will design the user feedback form to gather information on our second prototype during A/B testing.
+I will then use the information to create a detailed report, and work with the team to ensure that the feedback is applied to the final prototype.